 This is a broad term meaning the arrangement of all the elements in your pictures.
 “The scene you want to shoot might offer a wealth of objects and colours vying for your attention, but well composed photographs make it clear what the most important subject is” say Super EventsSussex, specialist wedding caterers.
 If you are taking photos for a wedding you should check out this post.

 Composition helps to create a tone for your photograph too: placement of objects can suggest action and playfulness, even when everything is perfectly still.
+For example, you can make a great food composition with Canape catering in London.
 The backgrounds and props you choose to include with your food can suggest the whole scene and mood of a meal – the same food on the same plate will look like the perfect choice for a casual brunch, romantic candlelit dinner, or party food, all depending on your styling decisions.
 Surface texture and colour, plate shape and colour, cutlery and nearby objects all influence the mood of your photos.

 It’s common in food and nature photography to use macro shots that naturally blur out some of the features of the background, helping to focus the viewer’s gaze on the main attraction.
 Taking at least a few macro close-ups is a great idea if you’re working with anything very fresh or very small – you’re showing that even under a microscope, the subject is super fresh, or at least super tasty (candy sprinkles photograph well with macro shots too).
 There’s no excuse, however, for a photo which is just generally blurry, even a little.
 Always make sure that at least one cookie, one forkful of pasta, or one blueberry is in perfect, sharp focus.